drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 7. King TE.
 Approach to the adult with interstitial lung disease: Clinical evaluation.
 In: UpToDate, Post, TW (Ed), UpToDate, Waltham, MA, 2015.
 8. West, John B. "Role of the fragility of the pulmonary blood-gas barrier in the evolution of the pulmonary circulation."
 American Journal of Physiology-Regulatory, Integrative and Comparative Physiology 304.3 (2013): R171-R176.
 9. McNulty, William, and Omar S. Usmani.
 "Techniques of assessing small airways dysfunction."
 European clinical respiratory journal 1 (2013).
+10. Raghu, G., F. Nyberg, and G. Morgan.
+"The epidemiology of interstitial lung disease and its association with lung cancer."
+British Journal of cancer 91 (2004): S3-S10.